 ALL clients are required to wear a mask in our clinic, as this has been shown to significantly reduce the risk of transmitting coronavirus.
 If you do not feel like wearing a mask, you may NOT enter our clinic.
 If you have a medical exemption from a physician, we ask that you cover your mouth and nose with anything you prefer while crossing the public space in the office.

 If you have recently arrived from outside Canada for any reason, it is recommended that you self isolate for 2 weeks.
 Do not come into the clinic until after the self isolation is complete.
 Call your midwives to make a plan of care.
-Do not come to the clinic if anyone in your household has suspected or confirmed covid-19.
+Do not come to the clinic if anyone in your household has suspected or confirmed covid-19, or is self-isolating.

-We are working hard to keep our clients safe in light of the global pandemic.
+We are working hard to keep our clients safe.
 Some guidelines will help to get us though this crisis with as little community transmission as possible.
 As always, we are sanitizing rooms between clients.
 We are stepping up sanitization of doorknobs, railings, seating and other surfaces.
 We have masks (if required) and hand sanitizer available upon entering the clinic, while supplies last.
-But we need to take further action to protect all of our vulnerable citizens at this time:
+In addition:

 1) If you are sick, please don’t come to the clinic.
 Call reception and we will reschedule your appointment.